Romance comics: Decline and Golden Age demise

 In his book Seduction of the Innocent (1954), Fredric Wertham argued that romance comics sexualized female characters, stating that many of them used sensual images, such as accentuated breasts and hips, to attract the attention of readers, especially teenage boys, which he saw as a form of premature and inappropriate sexual stimulation.

 He also mocked warnings such as “Not Intended For Children,” which, according to him, only increased youthful interest, and satirized figures such as the “super-lover,” the romantic version of superheroes.
 For Wertham, these magazines were even more boring than detective comics, filled with sentimentality, false feelings, and hypocrisy.

 Following the implementation of the Comics Code in 1954, publishers of romance comics self-censored the content of their publications, making the stories bland and innocent with an emphasis on traditional patriarchial concepts of women's behavior, gender roles, domesticity, and marriage.
-Visually, women became less sezualized and their clothing more modest.
+Visually, women became less sexualized and their clothing more modest.
+In reprints of romance comics, scenes and dialogue were redrawn to comply with the Code's standards: clothing was added, suggestive poses were removed, and in some cases, even the speech balloons were replaced.

 When the sexual revolution questioned the values promoted in romance comics, along with the decline in comics in general, romance comics began their slow fade.
 DC Comics, Marvel Comics, and Charlton Comics carried a few romance titles into the middle 1970s, but the genre never regained the level of popularity it once enjoyed.
 The era of romance comics came to an end with the last issues of Young Romance and Young Love in the middle 1970s.

 Charlton and DC artist and editor Dick Giordano stated in 2005: "[G]irls simply outgrew romance comics ...
 [The content was] too tame for the more sophisticated, sexually liberated, women's libbers [who] were able to see nudity, strong sexual content, and life the way it really was in other media.
 Hand-holding and pining after the cute boy on the football team just didn't do it anymore, and the Comics Code wouldn't pass anything that truly resembled real-life relationships."
 Comic book artist and historian Trina Robbins points out that the stories were by then edited and written by people who were out of touch with the interests of girls and young women: "the stories, no matter how well-drawn, read as though they were written by clueless forty-five year old men - which they were."

 Decades later, romance-themed comics made a modest resurgence with Arrow Publications' "My Romance Stories", Renegade Comics Renegade Romance, Dark Horse Comics' manga-style adaptations of Harlequin novels, and long-running serials such as Strangers in Paradise — described by one reviewer as an attempt "to single-handedly update an entire genre with a new, skewed look at relationships and friendships."